 How Futures Betting Works

-You’ll see news concerning player injuries, trades, draft picks and overall in-season performance affect these lines.
+The option to bet on futures will usually be available months (even years!) before an event takes place and it's also typically available during a season.
+You’ll see that news concerning player injuries, trades, draft picks and overall in-season performance affect these lines.
 While odds at the start of the season are fairly loose, they’ll tighten up as sportsbooks get a better look at who’s leading the charge.

-How To Read Futures
+How To Read A Futures Bet

 What Futures Bets You Can Wager On